delphidabbler/codesnip/Docs/ReadMe.txt

 + David Mustard and Bill Miller for providing information that enabled me to add Delphi 2007 and Delphi 2009 support respectively to the program.

-+ An anonymous contributor for clarification of installation details of Delphi XE2.
++ geoffsmith82 and an anonymous contributor for information about getting CodeSnip to work with Delphi XE2.

 + The authors of various pieces of source code and images used by the program.
   See the program's about box (use the "Help | About" menu option and see the